ESFJ

 Potential development areas for ESFJs

-Because they are so concerned about maintaining order and closeness within a group, ESFJs can sometimes push people away.
-When they worry too much about what will happen without them, ESFJs don’t give other people the chance to prove themselves.
+Because they’re so concerned about maintaining order and closeness within a group, ESFJs can sometimes push other people away.
+They sometimes worry so much about what will happen without them that they don’t give others the chance to prove themselves.

-ESFJs also tend to get so wrapped up in other people’s needs that they don’t take care of themselves.
-This can lead to them feeling unappreciated or stretched too thin.
+Conversely, they tend to get so wrapped up in the needs of others that they forget to take care of themselves.
+This can lead to them feeling unappreciated.

 ESFJs and stress

-ESFJs are traditionalists at heart, and they become stressed when it feels like things are moving or changing too quickly.
-They also dislike too much alone time and can become stressed if it seems like people are going their separate ways or growing apart.
+People with ESFJ preferences are traditionalists at heart.
+They may become stressed when it feels like things are moving or changing too quickly.
+They also dislike too much alone time and can become stressed if it seems like people are growing apart or going their separate ways.

-ESFJs tend to feel very worried and upset if they unintentionally hurt someone’s feelings or forget an important occasion.
-They may become stressed if they feel underappreciated for the work they do for the good of the group.
+ESFJs tend to become worried and upset if they unintentionally hurt someone’s feelings or forget an important occasion.
+They may be upset if they feel unappreciated for the work they do for the good of the group.

 If you’re an ESFJ personality type, you can try a few key things to balance these feelings of stress.